TheMcKillaGorilla/jsTPS/README.md

 # jsTPS - A JavaScript Transaction Processing System

-The jsTPS framework provides an easy to use transaction processing system to assist in the creation of undo/redo systems for JavaScript.<br />
+The jsTPS framework provides an easy to use transaction processing system to assist in the creation of undo/redo systems for JavaScript.
+Note, the framework uses an ES Modules format.<br />
 <br />

-## Installation
+## Node Installation

 Note that this library can be used in any JavaScript context.
 To make use of the <strong>jsTPS</strong> framework in your <strong>Node</strong> application you should install it using: